inseq-team/inseq/README.md

 out.show()
 ```

+Refer to the [documentation](https://inseq.readthedocs.io/examples/custom_attribute_target.html) for an example including custom function registration.

 ## Using the Inseq client

 The Inseq library also provides useful client commands to enable repeated attribution of individual examples and even entire 🤗 datasets directly from the console.
 See the available options by typing `inseq -h` in the terminal after installing the package.